 Net cash used in operating activities amounted to Php11.15 billion in 2020, while the net cash provided by operating activities in 2021 and 2022 amounted to Php10.23 billion and Php2.83 billion, respectively.
 In 2020, operating cash amounting to Php10.73 billion was used to increase inventories by Php3.41 billion, prepayments and other current assets by Php1.96 billion and pay dividends, income taxes and interest amounting to Php6.49 billion, Php2.21 billion and Php6.33 billion, respectively.
-In 2021, cash generated from operations, dividend, and interest received amounting to Php11.77 billion, Php8.21 billion, and Php1.65 billion, respectively, were used to pay interest, dividends and income taxes amounting to Php6.00 billion, Php2.99 billion, and Php2.32 billion, respectively.
-In 2022, cash generated from operations, dividend, and interest received amounting to Php10.28 billion, respectively, were used to pay interest, dividends and Php0.28 billion, respectively, were used to pay interest php10.59 billion, and Php0.28 billion, respectively, were used to pay interest, dividends and income taxes amounting to Php2.32 billion, respectively.
-In 2022, cash generated from operations, dividend, and interest received amounting to Php10.59 billion, Php6.35 billion, and Php0.28 billion, respectively, were used to pay interest, dividends and income taxes amounting to Php2.32 billion, Php6.35 billion, Php6.35 billion, Php4.38 billion, respectively.
+In 2021, cash generated from operations, dividend, and interest received amounting to Php11.77 billion, Php8.21 billion, and Php1.65 billion, respectively, were used to pay interest, dividends and income taxes amounting to Php6.00 billion, Php2.99 billion, and Php10.59 billion, Php6.35 billion, and Php0.28 billion, respectively, were used to pay interest, dividends and income taxes amounting to Php7.57 billion, Php4.38 billion, and Php2.32 billion, respectively.